Sonia-96/MyStudyNotes/ComputerSystems/Operating System.md

    - **cooperative multitasking**: not used in modern operating system
      - OS trusts that processes to behave reasonably -- they will relinquish CPU to OS through traps (e.g., making system calls, page fault, errors).
-     - such system often have a explicit **yield()** system call, which transfers control to the OS so it can run other processes.
+     - such system often has a explicit **yield()** system call, which transfers control to the OS so it can run other processes.
      - disadvange: if an unfriendly process avoids all the traps and performs no I/O, it will take over the entire machine!
-   - **preemptive multitasking**: the OS takes control
+   - **preemptive （抢占式）multitasking**: the OS takes control
      - **timer interrupt**: the timer raises a interrupt every so many milliseconds.
 When the interrupt is raised, the OS will regain control, then it will stop the current process and start a different one.

 4. context switch: